-Hillview Med won a cultivator license in the 2019 medical cannabis license Request for Application (RFA).
-They are poised to be the first solo medical cannabis cultivator in New Jersey to open.
+Hillview Med won a license in the 2019 medical cannabis license Request for Application (RFA).
+They are poised to be the first solo NJ medical cannabis cultivator in New Jersey to open.

-The current New Jersey cannabis companies cultivate medical marijuana as part of their vertically integrated license where they control the whole supply chain from seed to sale.
+The current New Jersey cannabis cultivators also grow medical marijuana as part of their vertically integrated license where they control the whole supply chain from seed to sale.

 “This license allows us to establish an optimized business here to bring high-quality medical cannabis to New Jersey at scale,” Hillview Med CEO Ken VandeVrede said.
 “Something we can really help with is the quality and quantity, and hopefully with that, it would bring the price to patients down hopefully as we get up and operating.”

-VandeVrede was confident they could get their product to market in six months once the NJ Cannabis Regulatory Commission (CRC) inspects them and gives their permission to start growing as an NJ medical cannabis cultivator.
+VandeVrede was confident they could get their product to market in six months once the NJ Cannabis Regulatory Commission (CRC) inspected them and permitted them to start growing as an NJ medical cannabis cultivator.